-WARNING Failure to follow these instructions can result in SERIOUS INJURY or DEATH Reduce the RISK OF ACCIDENTS: AVOID FALLS from the vehicle: STARTING the vehicle: DO NOT OVERLOAD this vehicle: Drive with CAUTION: STOPPING the vehicle: To be operated by persons with valid drivers license, in accordance with state requirements.
+A WARNING Failure to follow these instructions can result in SERIOUS INJURY or DEATH Except where PERMITTED BY LAW: Reduce the RISK OF ACCIDENTS: AVOID FALLS from the vehicle: STARTING the vehicle: DO NOT OVERLOAD this vehicle: Drive with CAUTION: STOPPING the vehicle: PARKING the vehicle: To be operated by persons with valid drivers license, in accordance with state requirements.
 Operate from Driver's side only.
 For non-road use, and in designated areas only.
 Do not operate under the influence of drugs or alcohol.
 All occupants must be fully seated, keep entire body inside vehicle and hold on while vehicle is in motion.
 Apply service brake, move direction selector to desired position and accelerate smoothly.
 On Gas Vehicle, direction selector is the F-N-R. On Electric vehicle, direction selector is the key switch.
-Maximum vehicle payload is 800 bis.
-(363 kg) inducing a maximum of 2 persons, options, and accessories.
+Maximum vehicle payload is 800 lbs.
+(363 kg) including a maximum of 2 persons, options, and accessories.
 Drive slowly straight up and down slopes and in turns.
-Use care in reverse, congested areas, and wet or loces terrain.
+Use care in reverse, congested areas, and wet or loose terrain.
 To stop, release accelerator pedal and apply service brake.
-Before leaving vehicle , turn key 'OFF'.
-On Gas vehicle, move the direction selector to "FORWARD" and engage park brake.
+Before leaving vehicle, turn key 'OFF'.
+On Gas vehicle, move the direction selector to "FORWARD" and engage park brake, tereso